Mother and baby.

 • Gestational diabetes was identified by the diagnosis code O244 or by birth record (flag).

-• Maternal Hypertension: Inclusive of any chronic or pregnancy induced hypertension identified during the 12 months prior to or at the time of delivery using ICD-10 codes or DRG codes from emergency department and/or inpatient hospital records or information provided from birth records.
+• Maternal Hypertension: Inclusive of any chronic or gestational hypertension identified during the 12 months prior to or at the time of delivery using ICD-10 codes or DRG codes from emergency department and/or inpatient hospital records or information provided from birth records.

 • Chronic hypertension was identified by any ICD-CM-10 codes for hypertensive diseases (I10-I16), postprocedural hypertension (I97.3), pre-existing hypertension complicating pregnancy, childbirth, and the puerperium (O10), or any APR-DRG & MS-DRG codes for hypertension (APR-DRG: 199; MS-DRG: 304, 305) or by birth record if having any pre-pregnancy hypertension flag.